The Best Filter For A Betta

 There is no particular filtration unit that is ‘the best’ for a betta.
 There are several factors to consider when choosing a filter, including size, output rate, plants, tank mates, and the extent to which it will keep your aquarium clean.
 Therefore the ‘best filter for a betta’ will depend on your aquarium set up.

 In this article we will talk about the different scenarios in which you could be choosing a filter, and present some advice that should help you to make a decision when it comes to buying.
-We do recommend three different filters at the end of the article.
-Scroll straight down if you want to skip straight to that section, although it is useful to consider the recommendations within the context of the rest of this article, and to some extent our other article on filtration.
+At the moment there are two filters in particular that we recommend, although it is useful to consider the recommendations within the context of the rest of this article, and to some extent our other article on filtration.

 Something to bear in mind when it comes to betta care (and fish keeping in general) is that there is no set way of doing things.
 There are certain practices that you should follow, but betta keeping also involves some degree of experimentation.
 This is very true of filtration — there are different things that you can try in order to achieve the optimum solution for your particular aquarium.
 What we’ve included below is advice based on our own experience, but we do urge you to do further research yourself.